 New Student Orientation

 Fall Orientation is a two-day series of events where new students learn about the academic, student life and wellness services that can help them to transition into to life at the University of Calgary.
-Online Orientation and Your First Year are resources for new students to use throughout the year to tailor their post secondary experience.
+Winter orientation for graduate students addresses many of the same topics - be sure to learn more at the link below.

 Graduate Student Orientation

 Set yourself up for success by attending Graduate Student Orientation.
 Learn about important university regulations, services and more.